gabyx/ApproxMVBB/README.md

 or directly be included in an existing C++ project.
 It includes code for :

 - computing an approximation of an oriented minimal volume box,
 - computing the convex hull of a point cloud in 2d,
 - computing the minimal area rectangle of a 2d point cloud,
 - 2d projections of point clouds,
 - fast building a kD-Tree (n-dimensional, templated) with sophisticated splitting techniques which optimizes a quality criteria during the splitting process,
-    - fast statistical outlier filtering of point clouds via kD-Tree,
+- fast statistical outlier filtering of point clouds via kD-Tree

 ![alt text](https://github.com/gabyx/ApproxMVBB/wiki/images/Bunny.png "Bunny") ![alt text](https://github.com/gabyx/ApproxMVBB/wiki/images/Cube.png "Cube")